 UX is a different story.
 Claude can generate a checkout flow.
 It can't tell you that this exact pattern killed B2B conversion the last two times you tested it.
 It can build an onboarding sequence.
 It doesn't know that your users drop off at step three because the value prop isn't clear until step five.
 It can lay out a dashboard.
 It has no idea that the metric your PM stuck in the top left is the one nobody looks at, and the one buried in a tab is the reason customers renew.

-The tool also doesn't support real-time collaboration, public share links, or an infinite canvas for mapping full product flows.
+The tool also still doesn't support real-time collaboration, public share links, or an infinite canvas for mapping full product flows.
 Those are scope decisions Anthropic made.
 Production UX work wasn't the target.
+Nothing in the June update changes this.

 What this means if you're a founder